-At the end of the day, actors are only people, and not all people get along.
+At the end of the day, actors are just people—and not all people get along.
 Tensions can run especially high when having to spend hours and hours on set together, re-shooting take after take after take.

-From production bickers to full-on rivalries, here are several actors and actresses who starred together but actually didn’t get along behind the scenes.
+From production bickers to full-on rivalries, here are some of the most notorious instances of actors and actresses who starred together but actually didn't get along behind the scenes.

 The tension between Ted and Joanna in Robert Benton's Kramer vs. Kramer wasn't all acting.
 Dustin Hoffman and Meryl Streep really did hate each other while filming the 70s drama—and still do to this day.

 It was one of Streep's first major movie roles, but it wasn't exactly a great experience for her.
 That bit where Ted slaps Joanna in the face?
 Yeah, that's real.
 It was supposed to be fake, but Hoffman really hit her without any warning.